 CPA Australia will review allegations of Reportable Conduct as soon as practicable following the receipt of a report under this Policy.
-Any person (such as a supervisor or manager) who receives a report of Reportable Conduct must immediately refer it to a WPO, take no further action and keep the report confidential.
+A person receiving a Protected Disclosures must immediately refer it to a WPO (subject to confidentiality obligations in section 6 of this Policy).